samueldibella/samueldibella.github.io/editing.markdown

 * *Dynamical Systems with Applications using Python*, arranged peer review and developmental editing

 #### 2017
-* *The Scharf Collection: A History Revealed*, developmental edits, line editing and proofread
+* *The Scharf Collection: A History Revealed*, developmental edits, line editing and proofreading
 * *Take Back the Fight*, copyedited
 * *Richard Jolley: Cycle of Life*, line editing and art direction
+* *Take Back the Fight: Resisting Sexual Violence from the Ground Up*, chapter proofreading
 * *Julia Jacquette: Playground of My Mind*, proofreading
-* *Black, White, Other: Biracial Americans Talk About Race and Identity*, indexing, 2017
+* *Black, White, Other: Biracial Americans Talk About Race and Identity*, indexing
 * *Robert Brackman Remembered*, graphic design

 #### 2015–2016